PhoenixTales/phoenix-docs/mechanics/attributes-abstract.md

 ## Special Attributes
 The following attributes are limited to specific species, classes or individuals.
 They only appear in the character sheet when the character has more than 0 points in them.
 * `ATR_DEXTERITY` // "Geschick", related to Physical Control that influences critical hit chances in combat and risk of failure in stealth interactions.
 Specific levels of dexterity are requisites for learning agility and acrobatic related skills.
-* `ATR_PSI` // related to Mental Control in form of Psionic Power; can only be acquired by first gaining the necessary psionic experience (`EXP_PSIONIC`) and then by finding psi knots or consuming PSI drugs with permanent boni.
+* `ATR_PSI` // related to Mental Control in form of Psionic Power gained in the Psi Class.
 * `ATR_MANA` // "Mana", "Magische Kraft", can only be acquired by first gaining the necessary arcane knowledge (`EXP_ARCANE`) and then by consuming Mana potions with permanent boni.